LeoziJan/jxnu-Yunan/README.md

 # jxnu-Yunan
-This is My First  Graduation design
+This is my graduation design